RanJD98/User-Interface-specification-doc/README.md

 # User-Interface-specification-doc

-*The page displays already stored users on the database, if not hiden* *The UI Specification must have a button "New User" to register new user*
+*The page displays already stored users on the database, if not hidden*

+*The UI Specification must have a button "New User" to register new user*

 *The UI must have a "Hide Disabled User" checkbox to hide users that "Enabled" checkbox where not checked for them*